outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - 'when will the end of the world happen'
       - these are relegated to human philosophy & endeavor bc theyre considered too complex to answer, requiring many contributors over many generations
       - example of how my system would approach these questions:
-        - 'what is the meaning of life'
+        - problem: 'find an answer to the question: what is the meaning of life'
           - the answer is 'protecting potential of the universe'
           - an example of an interface query to get to that answer is:
             - standardize problem: